toraritte/aquir/README.md

 the  `Credential`  commands), and  projections  will explicitly show the relationship(s).

+UPDATE 2019-01-16_0804
+Also unnecessary  because this  the "write"  side of CQRS, only used for  command validation on dispatch.
+The "read"  side (`Aquir.Accounts.Read.Schemas`) has the proper association to make more involved queries (e.g., `has_many/?` in `Schemas.User`).

 ### 2019-01-07 TODO

 Allow event and command definition in aggregates.